fv-vae/fv-vae/README.md

 <img src="./training_prototxt/dq_ucf101_frame_vgg19_split1_visualized.png" width = "60%" />

 Please note that in this prototxt, "Normalize", "SampleLoss" and "GaussionLoss" are custom layers, which make the prototxt cannot be run using original caffe.
+The detailed training/extracting settings will be released with our custom caffe.